Darrellfr3/FItness-Tracker/README.md

 ## Description

-This application is intended to organize a person's daily work life with simple to use features within the browser.
+This application is intended to organize a person's fitness routine with simple to use features within the browser.

 ## Table of Contents